rd--/blksc3/md/glossary.md

 ## Patcher

-Patcher (Puckette 1988)
-Two of its descendents Max (Puckette 1991) and PureData (Puckette 1996) are still widely used.
+Patcher (Puckette 1988), Max (Puckette 1991) and PureData (Puckette 1996) are a closely related family of visual programming systems.
+Programs elements are drawn as boxes with inlets on the top edge and outlets on the lower edge.
+Boxes are connected by lines to form a graph.
+The evaluation model includes both a data flow signal processing system for audio signals and a reactive system for discrete events.

 ## Patchwork

-Patchwork (Laurson 1989)
+Patchwork (Laurson 1989) is a domain specific visual programming language for music.
+It represents Lisp functions as boxes and with inlets at the left and right edges for input parameters, and a single outlet on the lower edge.
+Boxes are connected by lines to form a tree.
-OpenMusic (Assayag 1996)
+OpenMusic (Assayag 1996) is a descendent of Patchwork.

 ## Play Block